 - Guns should remain permitted on private properties and designated hunting grounds, but should not be allowed in shared public areas unless carried by a designated official.

-Research is unequivocal: We are NOT safer with more guns in public spaces.
-The second amendment guarantees your right to bear firearms, not your right to open carry.
-As a state which has experience much mass casualty gun violence, Colorado needs to step up and make the safety of our children and families a top priority, setting an example within our country for others to follow.
+The evidence is unequivocal: We are NOT safer with more guns in public spaces.
+As a state which has experience much mass casualty gun violence, Colorado needs to step up and make the safety of our children and families a top priority.

 Criminal Justice Reform : This is much needed.
 Some examples: